How To Choose a Pest Control Company

 Safety and Treatment Methods

-It's important to consider safety when choosing a pest control provider, and you might prefer a provider who employs more natural, environmentally-friendly methods.
+It's important to consider safety when selecting a pest control provider.
+You might also prefer a provider who employs more natural, environmentally friendly methods.

 -